loz-hurst/cpp-finance-materials-new/lesson-14/index.md

 We can use forward declarations to reduce the number of headers included.
 This has multiple benefits, one of the key ones is reduced compile time as the number of files to be pre-processed is smaller (less work for the pre-processor) and the resultant file to be compiled, after pre-processing, is smaller (less work for the compiler).
 It also reduces the number of files that have to be recompiled when the forward-declared object (and hence its header) changes, which is especially useful if using a compiler cache (e.g. [ccache](https://ccache.dev/)) that detect unchanged translation units.
 {: .callout .philosophy}

+You can only use forward declarations where the object is just mentioned, using it (e.g. calling any of its methods) requires the full object definition and this an include of the header.

+Simply declaring a variable of that object's type **is using** it (it will create an instance using a constructor).
+{: .callout .beware}

-You should not use forward declarations to circumvent compile-time warnings and errors - if your code will not compile with the full header you have an architectural problem with your program that needs fixing.
+Do not use forward declarations to circumvent compile-time warnings and errors - if your code will not compile with the full header you have an architectural problem with your program that needs fixing.
 You probably need an interface (see last week's lesson) if you have a circular arrangement of types, for example.
 {: .callout .bad_practice}

 ## Polymorphism